pony-yyy/Google/README.md

 # NetNinjas
 ## Introduction
 This search engine project consists of a Java-based backend for crawling and page ranking, and a frontend for user interface.
 The backend crawls and indexes web pages, calculates page ranks and serves search results to the frontend.
 The frontend provides a user-friendly interface for searching and viewing results.
+***The website is available on ```http://3.228.112.141:8080/```, ```http://netninja.cis5550.net:8080/```, and ```https://netninja.cis5550.net:8443/```***

 ## Folder Structure
 **pages**